TheWatcher/twscript/docs/TWTrapAIBreath.md

 - Click `Done`
 - Click `Close`

-The rate set in the `Tweq -> Flicker` is the 'base breathing rate' for the
-AI: this is how long, in milliseconds, between one inhale and another.
-For a normal human at rest that's generally about 3 to 5 seconds (3000 to 5000 milliseconds).
-As AIs will usually be walking around doing things even 'at rest', going for the lower value is probably better, but you should experiment to see what feels best for you.

 ## Configuration

-The base breathing rate for the AI (the breathing rate when the AI is at the lowest alertness level, or when knocked out) is taken from the `Rate` setting in the `Tweq -> Flicker` set on the AI.
-This should have been created as part of the Initial Setup discussed above.

-Remaining params are specified using the Editor -> Design Note, please see the main documentation for more about this.
+The script's params are specified using the Editor -> Design Note, please see the main documentation for more about this.
 Parameters supported by **TWTrapAIBreath** are listed below.
 If a parameter is not specified, the default value shown is used instead.
 Note that all the parameters are optional, and if you do not